-- Continue to identify and understand the barriers and challenges artists face when seeking funding and devise strategies to address them. - Dedicate time and resources to meeting new artists, and seeing new work and venues not currently receiving funding. - Ensure funding is accessible to the range of artists and arts organisations of all practices and backgrounds. - Continue to review and simplify funding models and application processes. - Build the capacity of artists to write grant applications.
+- Continue to identify and understand the barriers and challenges that artists, curators, producers and organisations face when seeking funding, and develop practical strategies to address them. - Dedicate time and resources to meeting new artists, and seeing new work and venues not currently receiving funding. - Ensure funding is accessible to the range of artists and arts organisations of all practices and backgrounds. - Continue to review and simplify funding models and application processes. - Build the capacity of artists to write grant applications.

-We will support both creative development and public presentation of work.
+We will support both creative development and public presentation of work

-- Establish a program of creative fellowships, including opportunities linked to the use of the City's collection programs. - Establish a program of residencies linked to the provision of working space in the municipality. - Continue to provide development opportunities to artists through Council's arts facilities.
+- Establish a program of creative fellowships, including opportunities linked to the use of the City of Melbourne's collection programs. - Establish a program of residencies linked to the provision of working space in the municipality. - Continue to provide development opportunities to artists through City of Melbourne arts facilities.

-We will attract a broader funding mix to support new work.
+We will attract a broader funding mix to support new work